 While the gallery continued in Beacon Hill, the studio moved back to Southtown in late 2014 to a 4,000 sq ft building known as Mario’s Automotive.
 The structure allowed F&M to expand its operations further and open a workshop making custom fabrications and a furniture collection.

 After operating between two locations, French & Michigan moved all disciplines to one location at Mario’s in 2016.
-The building continues to undergo renovations to house both F&M Workshop and F&M Projects.
+Today, French & Michigan functions as a hybrid with two branches: F&M Projects, a nonprofit arts organization, and F&M Workshop, a design and fabrication practice.
+The building continues to undergo renovations to house both branches.
 The original location at the Compound is now an architecture residency for graduate students.